MinseokKim0813/genre_predictor/README.md

 This project trains a convolutional neural network to predict multiple movie genres from poster images.
 The model uses transfer learning with a pre-trained ResNet50 backbone and is trained using Binary Cross-Entropy loss for multi-label classification.

+Unlike other movie genre predictor models, this model was trained exclusively on posters **without titles**.
+We removed all text from the movie posters using OCR and in-painting techniques, ensuring the model learns to identify genres based purely on visual features rather than relying on textual cues.
+This approach eliminates the bias that comes from reading movie titles and forces the model to extract meaningful visual patterns from the poster artwork itself.

 > **Model Performance:** The model achieves **59.98% precision**, correctly predicting genres **59.98% of the time** across **28 different genre classes**.
 This performance is **15.8 times better** than a random baseline guess (which would achieve approximately 3.57% precision), demonstrating substantial learning capability and successful extraction of meaningful visual features from movie posters.

 ## Performance of the Model